foliovision/fv-wordpress-flowplayer/readme.txt

 == Upgrade Notice ==

+= 2.1.13 =
+* Admin front-end video checker is not much smaller and can be disabled in options
+* Support for subtitles added

 = 2.1.11 =
 * Upgrade to latest Flowplayer version - 5.4.2
 * Fixes for RTMP parsing - please check your RTMP videos after upgrade.